 So, in essence, the standard of glazing has to match the standard of the insulation elsewhere in the house, so that the warm wrapping around the house performs consistently.

-To make things more complex, windows behave rather differently to walls and roofs in that, when the sun is shining, they are capable of absorbing heat.
+Windows behave rather differently to walls and roofs in that, when the sun is shining, they are capable of absorbing heat.
 In fact, the very best double glazed windows are already capable of being net heat contributors over the course of a heating season.
 In contrast, triple glazed windows slightly reduce the heat absorption characteristics of a window.

 To reflect these complexities, the British Fenestration Rating Council has devised a scheme for the energy labelling of windows, from A down to G. The top rating is reserved for windows that are reckoned to absorb as much heat as they lose, and they include both double and triple glazed windows.

-The upshot of this is that there are many who argue that triple glazing simply doesn’t make sense in a climate like ours.
+There are many who argue that triple glazing simply doesn’t make sense in a climate like ours.
 Triple glazing is more costly to produce, produces much heavier sections and has an embodied energy approximately 50% higher than double glazing.

 Window manufacturer Scheiwiller in Switzerland is producing quadruple glazing (i.e. four panes; three cavities).
 There are, however, technical problems with simply adding more and more panes of glass: not only does the resulting window become ridiculously heavy, but the additional panes stop light coming through.
 In fact, in terms of energy efficiency, there may even be a fall-off as the amount of sunlight the window can absorb is reduced.

 It is more likely that future developments in window technology will evolve around new coatings, or phase change materials which absorb heat in sunlight and release it at night.
 Look out for GlassX, produced by another Swiss company, which is already manufacturing a product that does this.